markgordon22/Dublin-slang/README.md

 * To navigate around the site in an easy fashion with no broken internal links
 * All features such as login, register, contact form, collapsible and card-panels to be operating efficentley
 * All text content to eligible, readbale and viewable across different devices such as desktop, tablet and mobile.
-* for website to have a high level of safety and security when user is logged in the copied url once pasted when the url has logged out will be redirected back to the log in page.
+* for website to have a high level of safety and security when user is logged in, the copied url once pasted when the url has logged out will be redirected back to the log in page.

 ## Expectations

-* Navigation of the website is working appropriatley efficentley with no broken internal links.
+* Navigation of the website is working appropriatley and efficentley with no broken internal links.
-* All features in above in requirements section is working appropriatley.
+* All features above in requirements section is working appropriatley.
 * Text content is easy to read,view across all devices
 * Website is highly secured with user's profile secured against intrusion from other users, vistors to the site.

 # Design Choices

-* Considering this is an Irish slang dinctionary I wanted the color scheme to adopt the tricolor flag colors of Ireland which is green, white and orange.
+* Considering this is an Irish slang dictionary I wanted the color scheme to adopt the tricolor flag colors of Ireland which is green, white and orange.
   The feeling was that it was the most appropriate design choice of colors as users will instantly feel the connection between the Irish tricolors and the slang glossary.
   An image of a leprachaun is present on the homepage to offer imagery but to also offer a well reknowned representation of Irish fiction.
-  Features such as login, register, contact form, search bar and collapsible glossary are styled identically for consistency in design.
+  Features such as login, register search bar and collapsible glossary are styled similarly for consistency in design.
 Collapsible, footer,buttons and navbar and sidenav are taken from
-  [CSS Materialize](https://materializecss.com/) for instant responsiveness and positive looking user interface
+  [CSS Materialize](https://materializecss.com/) for instant responsiveness and positive looking user interface.

 ## typography

 * [Google Fonts](https://fonts.google.com/) was used for the site.
-The font family adopted  was  Mate SC as I felt it was an attractive, readbale and eligible font to use.
+The font family adopted  was  Mate SC as I felt it was an attractive, readable and eligible font to use.
 In case Mate SC did not load sans serif was used as the back up font.

 ## Icons
-* [Font Awesome](https://fontawesome.com/) icons were used as a decorative purpose used to style the site including the social media links, buttons and form elements such as the login and and registration.
+* [Font Awesome](https://fontawesome.com/) icons were used as a decorative purpose used to style the site including the social media links in the footer.

 ## Colours

-* [Coloors](https://coolors.co/) was used to portray visually my color scheme adopted.
+* [Coloors](https://coolors.co/) was used to portray, visually my color scheme adoption.
 The colors used resembled the Irish flag to get an Irish feel as the site is a
 Irish slang dictionary.
 To view color scheme click [here](https://github.com/markgordon22/irish-slang/blob/master/wireframes/colorscheme.png).